SALONI-MELKUNDE/terminal-toolkit/RHCSA_2.md

 ###########################################################################################################

-ChatGPT said:
-Here is the Markdown (.md) formatted version of Question 7: Create /srv/web directory and prepare it for container use, following your reference layout:

-markdown
-Copy
-Edit
-## 📁 7.
+## 📁 6.
 Prepare Persistent Storage for Rootless Container

 Create a directory `/srv/web` and extract the archive from `/home/containers/web-content.gz` into it.
 Configure the directory so that a **rootless container** can use it for persistent storage.